smudge/nightlight/README.md

 Turn Night Shift on (until tomorrow/sunrise):

 ```
-nightshift on
+nightlight on
 ```

 Turn Night Shift off:

 ```
-nightshift off
+nightlight off
 ```

 Set color temperature (a number from 0 to 100):

 ```
-nightshift temp 70
+nightlight temp 70
 ```

 Schedule from sunset to sunrise:

 ```
-nightshift schedule
+nightlight schedule
 ```

 Set a custom schedule (in 12 or 24-hour time format):

 ```
-nightshift schedule 19:45 6:00
+nightlight schedule 19:45 6:00
-nightshift schedule 7:45pm 6am
+nightlight schedule 7:45pm 6am
 ```

 Disable the current schedule:

 ```
-nightshift unschedule
+nightlight unschedule
 ```

 View current schedule, on/off state, and color temperature preference:

 ```
-nightshift status
+nightlight status
 ```

 ### Rust API

-In addition to a CLI, `nightshift` can be pulled-in as a dependency for other Rust crates:
+In addition to a CLI, `nightlight` can be pulled-in as a dependency for other Rust crates:

 ```
-nightshift = "0.0.4"
+nightlight = "0.0.4"
 ```

 Here's an example `fn` that toggles Night Shift off,